-The physiotherapist clearly identifies instances when they are providing services that are outside of the scope of practice of physiotherapy.
+The physiotherapist clearly identifies instances when they are providing non-physiotherapy services.

-Clients can expect that the physiotherapist provides services that are within the scope of practice of the physiotherapy profession, and that they clearly identify instances where the services provided do not constitute physiotherapy services.
+Clients can expect that the physiotherapist will clearly identify instances where the services provided do not constitute physiotherapy.

-- Must conduct a physiotherapy assessment, identify the diagnosis, and develop physiotherapy treatment plans consistent with relevant legislation and regulatory requirements, the standards of practice, expectations for conventional physiotherapy, and current best-available evidence. - Does not represent non-physiotherapy services as physiotherapy. - When working in more than one role within the health or wellness systems, establishes each service as a distinct entity, maintaining: - Separate billing and financial records for each service, issuing invoices that clearly, transparently, accurately indicate the service provided. - Separate client records for each service or separate entries in a shared client record that clearly identify which professional role/service was provided at each client visit. - Separate appointment books and/or distinct days and times for providing each service. - Separate advertising, marketing and promotional activities for each service.

-- Provides physiotherapy services if the client sought physiotherapy services, unless the physiotherapy services sought are not in the client's best interests. - Clearly communicates with clients and other stakeholders when the services proposed do not constitute physiotherapy services. - Clearly identifies situations where the physiotherapist is dually trained and is proposing they provide health services or personal services that do not constitute physiotherapy. - Advises the client of the implications of receiving nonphysiotherapy services, including potential funding implications, obtaining client informed consent for nonphysiotherapy services.
+- Does not represent non-physiotherapy services as physiotherapy or use protected titles when providing nonphysiotherapy services. - If offering non-physiotherapy services, establishes each service as a distinct entity, maintaining: - Separate billing and financial records for each service, issuing invoices that clearly, transparently, and accurately indicate the service provided. - Separate client records for each service or separate entries in a shared client record that clearly identify which professional role/service was provided at each client visit. - Separate appointment books and/or distinct days and times for providing each service. - Separate advertising, marketing, and promotional activities for each service. - Provides physiotherapy services if the client sought physiotherapy services, unless the physiotherapy services sought are not in the client's best interests. - Clearly communicates with clients and others when the services proposed do not constitute physiotherapy services. - Advises the client of the implications of receiving nonphysiotherapy services, including potential funding implications and obtaining client informed consent for nonphysiotherapy services.